genecell/PlanDrop/README.md

 **A structured plan-review-execute workflow for AI coding agents on remote servers, directly in your browser side panel.**

 If you work on remote servers (HPC clusters, GPU nodes, cloud VMs), using AI coding assistants means constantly switching between ChatGPT and SSH terminals.
 You describe your analysis, copy the code, paste it into the terminal, hit an error, copy the error back.
-Nothing is saved.
-Nothing is reproducible.
-You have no control over what the agent does.
+Prompts vanish from your terminal history.
+There is no structured record of what you asked or what the agent did.
+You have no control over execution.

 PlanDrop fixes this with a minimalist file-queue architecture.
 No extra servers, no databases, no WebSockets.
 The Chrome extension uses native messaging to talk to a local Python script.
 That script uses your existing SSH config (ControlMaster for speed) to push/pull JSON files to a `.plandrop/` directory on your remote server.
 A simple `watch.sh` script on the server polls for plan files and runs the agent (Claude Code CLI).